-I had the pleasure of interviewing Katie Kern, Partner and Chief Operating Officer of Media Frenzy Global, a leading integrated PR and marketing agency located in Atlanta, GA.
-Katie, an award-winning marketing and communications professional, has led creative innovation and strategy for a variety of brands for over 15 years.
+I had the pleasure of interviewing the Chief Operating Officer of Media Frenzy Global, a leading integrated PR and marketing agency located in Atlanta, GA.

 Thank you so much for doing this with us!
 Can you tell us a story about what brought you to this specific career path?